-One of the elements of the Integrated Report (IR) is defining IR listing categories (Table 16) for each waterbody or assessment unit to communicate work conducted under the use designation, assessment and restoration elements of the WQS program.
+One of the elements of the Integrated Report (IR) is defining IR listing categories (Table 23) for each waterbody or assessment unit to communicate work conducted under the use designation, assessment and restoration elements of the WQS program.
 Wisconsin's IR listing categories loosely follow federal categories identified in the 2008 EPA Integrated Reporting Guidance document.
+These are the same categories as described in Section 3.3 and in APPENDIX A. Quick Reference Section.